microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Update-MgEducationMe.md

             - `[DeviceId <String>]`:
             - `[KeyMaterial <Byte[]>]`:
             - `[KeyType <String>]`:
-          - `[DeviceManagementTroubleshootingEvents <IMicrosoftGraphDeviceManagementTroubleshootingEvent[]>]`: The list of troubleshooting events for this user.
+          - `[DeviceManagementTroubleshootingEvents <IMicrosoftGraphDeviceManagementTroubleshootingEvent1[]>]`: The list of troubleshooting events for this user.
             - `[Id <String>]`: Read-only.
             - `[AdditionalInformation <IMicrosoftGraphKeyValuePair[]>]`: A set of string key and string value pairs which provides additional information on the Troubleshooting event
             - `[CorrelationId <String>]`: Id used for tracing the failure in the service.